edelooff/variable-scope/content/python/hexagon-tiling.rst

 Hexagon tilings with Python
 ###########################

-:date: 2014-09-24
+:date: 2014-09-25
 :tags: Python, drawing, PIL, aggdraw
-:status: draft

-A few days ago I ended up on a website (I forgot where) which featured a very nice and subtle square tiling on the background of the page.
+A few days ago I ended up on a website (I forget where) which featured a very nice and subtle square tiling on the background of the page.
 Now, this is in itself is not astonishing, plenty of folks and businesses out there will present you with all sorts of tessellated backgrounds.
 However, it got me thinking about doing some tiling background myself.
 Not because I particularly need one (it certainly wouldn't look right on this blog), but just to experiment.
 To make things slightly more interesting I opted for another shape: *the hexagon*.

 A hexagon is a polygon with six edges and six vertices.
 The *regular* hexagon is equilateral and all internal angles are 120°.
 It is also one of three polygons with which you can create a `regular tiling`_.
-That is, using only hexagons you can fill plane without any gaps or overlaps.
+That is, using only hexagons you can fill a plane without any gaps or overlaps.
 The other two regular shapes with which this can be done are the square and the equilateral triangle.

 Drawing a hexagon with PIL
 ==========================

-The first goal to achieving a tiling is to create a single hexagon.
+The first step towards tiling hexagons is to create a single hexagon.
 The first stop when it comes to images in Python is the *Python Imaging Library* (better known as PIL_).
 Using this library and knowledge of basic math, the following code will generate a single hexagon:

 .. code-block:: python
     :linenos: table